Bob Zmuda

-Bob Zmuda (born December 12, 1949) is an American writer, comedian, producer, and director best known for his collaboration with comedian and performance artist Andy Kaufman.
+Bob Zmuda (born December 12, 1949) is an American writer, comedian, producer, and director best known for his collaboration with comedian Andy Kaufman.

 Biography

 Zmuda occasionally portrayed Kaufman's Tony Clifton character on stage and for television appearances.
 In a 2006 interview, Zmuda told the Opie and Anthony Show that he was masquerading as Tony Clifton with David Letterman, and that Letterman did not find out until years later.

 In 1986, Zmuda founded the American version of Comic Relief, an annual event that raises money to help the homeless.
 The event was televised on HBO, and was hosted by comedians Robin Williams, Billy Crystal and Whoopi Goldberg.

 In 1999, Zmuda wrote a book about Kaufman's life, titled Andy Kaufman Revealed!, which purported to unveil many tricks and hoaxes that the two pulled off in front of audiences and television cameras in the 1980s.
-One critic praised the book as "the ultimate insider's look at Kaufman's life", while some of Kaufman's fans and members of Kaufman's family criticized it for inaccuracies about Kaufman.
+One critic praised the book as "the ultimate insider's look at Kaufman's life," while some of Kaufman's fans and members of Kaufman's family criticized it for inaccuracies about Kaufman.

 Later that year, Miloš Forman directed Man on the Moon, the story of Kaufman's life.
-Zmuda created the "Tony Clifton" makeup for the film, and made a brief appearance portraying comedian Jack Burns, one of the producers, who gets into a brawl on stage during one of Kaufman's appearances on the 1980–82 ABC late night comedy show, Fridays.
+Zmuda created the "Tony Clifton" makeup for the film, and made a brief appearance portraying comedian Jack Burns, a producer that gets into a brawl on stage during one of Kaufman's appearances on the 1980–82 ABC late night comedy show, Fridays.
 Zmuda was also Man on the Moons co-executive producer.
 On camera, the character of Bob Zmuda was played by Paul Giamatti.
 Stanley Kaufman, Andy's father, criticized Zmuda's influence on the film shortly after its release, writing in the form of Andy speaking from beyond the grave.